Facial feminization surgery: Receding hairline

-Forehead recontouring
+Forehead reconstruction

-Cisgender males tend to have a horizontal ridge of bone running across the forehead just above eyebrow level called the brow ridge (or "brow bossing"), which includes the "supraorbital rims" (the lower edge, on which the eyebrows sit).
-Cisgender males also tend to have indented temples and a flatter forehead than females.
+Men typically have a horizontal bone ridge that runs across the forehead just above the eyebrows, known as the brow ridge, which also includes the supraorbital ridges (the lower ridge on which the eyebrows sit).
+Men also tend to have indented temples and a flatter forehead than women.

-The brow ridge is usually solid bone and can simply be ground down.
-The section of bossing between the eyebrows (the glabella) sits over a hollow area called the frontal sinus.
-The frontal sinus is hollow, and thus it can be more difficult to remove bossing there.
-If the bone over the frontal sinus is thick enough the bossing can be removed by simply grinding down the bone.
-However, in some people, the wall of bone is so thin that it is not possible to grind the bossing away completely without breaking through the wall into the frontal sinus.
+The brow ridge is usually solid bone and can be easily sanded down.
+The section of the brow ridge between the eyebrows (the glabella) lies above a cavity called the frontal sinus.
+Because the frontal sinus is hollow, it can be more difficult to remove the bump there.
+If the bone above the frontal sinus is thick enough, the bump can be removed by simply grinding down the bone.
+However, in some people, the bone wall is so thin that it is not possible to completely grind down the bump without breaking through the wall to the frontal sinus.

-FFS surgeons have taken two main approaches to resolving this problem.
-The most conservative approach is to grind down the wall of bone as far as possible without breaking through, and then build up the area around any remaining bossing with hydroxyapatite bone cement which can smooth out any visible step between remaining bossing and the rest of the forehead.
-In these cases, some additional reduction in the bossing can sometimes be achieved by thinning the soft tissues that sit over it.
-Alternatively, FFS surgeons can perform a procedure called a forehead reconstruction or cranioplasty where the glabella bone is taken apart, thinned and re-shaped, and reassembled in the new feminine position with small titanium wires or titanium orthopedic plate and screws.
-The data on which approach is better is limited and does not provide guidance.
-The risks of cranioplasty include the skull not healing properly, movement of the bone fragments, and the formation of cysts; these can usually be corrected by another procedure.
+FFS surgeons have adopted two main approaches to solve this problem.
+The most conservative approach is to grind down the bony wall as much as possible without breaking it, and then build up the area around the remaining bulge with hydroxyapatite bone cement, which can even out any visible steps between the remaining bulge and the rest of the forehead.
+In these cases, additional reduction of the protrusion can sometimes be achieved by thinning the overlying soft tissue.
+Alternatively, FFS surgeons may perform a procedure called forehead reconstruction or cranioplasty, in which the glabella bone is taken apart, thinned and reshaped, and reassembled in the new feminine position using small titanium wires or an orthopaedic plate made of titanium and screws.
+Data on which approach is better is limited and does not provide guidance.
+Risks of cranioplasty include improper healing of the skull, movement of bone fragments, and cyst formation; these can usually be corrected with another procedure.

 Brow lift

-Cisgender men tend to have lower eyebrows relative to the position of their brow ridges when compared to cisgender women.
-Cis men's eyebrows tend to be below their brow ridges while cis women's eyebrows tend to be above their brow ridges.
-Accordingly, FFS to raise the eyebrows results in a face with a more womanly appearance.
+Compared to women, men tend to have lower eyebrows in terms of the position of their brow ridge.
+In addition, men's eyebrows tend to lie below the brow ridge, while women's eyebrows tend to lie above the brow ridge.
+Accordingly, FFS leads to a more feminine appearance by raising the eyebrows.

-Orbit recontouring
+Orbital reconstruction

-In some studies, the eye shape has been shown to be the key differentiating feature between cis males and females.
-Cis female eye sockets tend to be smaller, located higher on the face, to have more sharply angled outer edges, and to be closer together at their inner edges (the intercanthal distance).
-Some FFS alter the orbit shape; data on outcomes is limited.
+Some studies have shown that eye shape is the most important distinguishing feature between men and women.
+Female eye sockets (orbits) tend to be smaller, sit higher on the face, have sharper outer edges and are closer together at their inner edges.
+Some FFS procedures alter the shape of the eye socket.
+Standard rhinoplasty procedures are generally used.
+However, there is limited data on the results.